LadySageX86/MERN-Boards/README.md

 # MERN-Boards
 ## Developed by Spencer W. Smith (spencerwayne310@gmail.com)

 A simple imageboard built using the MERN stack, originally developed as a new curriculum for RP4K.
+This project does have a few issues that need to be fixed at some point when I have more time to come back to it, but is about 90% complete overall.

 ## How to use